ajnuu/ajnuu/README.md

-# Hey , I'M Ajnu!
+# Hey,I'm Ajnu.
-  - Btech  computer science student who is just Passionate about coding and curious about the digital world!
+  - Btech  computer science student who is just passionate about coding and curious about the digital world!
 - Exploring the realms of code and trynna become a tech wizard.
 - Currently my repositories are a blend of projects , experiments , and code snippets that reflect my learning process.
  ## Connect with me
--Email : ajnuansar@gmail.com